SebWouters/CheMPS2/README.md

 second quantized operators, which is of course diagonal in the symmetry sectors.

-[CheMPS2/TwoDM.cpp](CheMPS2/TwoDM.cpp) contains all functions to calculate the 2-RDM from the DMRG-optimized MPS.
+[CheMPS2/TwoDM.cpp](CheMPS2/TwoDM.cpp) contains all functions to calculate and store the 2-RDM from the DMRG-optimized MPS.

-[CheMPS2/TwoDMstorage.cpp](CheMPS2/TwoDMstorage.cpp) contains all functions to store the 2-RDM from the DMRG-optimized MPS.

 [CheMPS2/TwoIndex.cpp](CheMPS2/TwoIndex.cpp) contains all functions of the TwoIndex container